Love at First Sight (Kylie Minogue song)

-"Love at First Sight" is a song by Australian singer Kylie Minogue from her eighth studio album, Fever (2001).
-It was released as the third single (second in North America) from Fever on 3 June 2002.
-The song, which was written by Minogue, Richard Stannard, Julian Gallagher, Ash Howes and Martin Harrington, is unrelated to the song of the same name from Minogue's debut studio album, Kylie (1988).
+"Love at First Sight" is a song recorded by Australian singer Kylie Minogue for her eighth studio album Fever (2001).
+It was written and produced by Richard "Biff" Stannard and Julian Gallagher, with additional writing by Minogue, Ash Howes, and Martin Harrington.
+The song was released as the third single from Fever on 3 June 2002 by Festival Mushroom, Parlophone and Capitol Records.
 Musically, "Love at First Sight" is a dance-pop and nu-disco song which, lyrically, describes the singer falling and believing in love at first sight.